days

 Musculoskeletal Problems

-Joint Pain and Muscle Aches
+Joint Pain And Muscle Aches

 Many people in perimenopause suffer from widespread body aches, muscle aches, and joint pain.
 Pain in the feet, knees, shoulders, elbows, and hands are common during menopause.
 Estrogen helps to reduce the body’s inflammation, and when it declines, joints have less of the natural lubrication that helps them move easily and without pain.
 Many report suffering from menopause-related arthritis.